Lato (typeface): Development

 Lato was created in 2010 for a Polish bank by Łukasz Dziedzic.
 When the bank changed its stylistic vision, he shelved the typeface, and released it later that year under the libre SIL Open Font License.

 After Lato was added to Google Fonts it quickly gained popularity, becoming the third most used web font after Google's own Roboto and Open Sans, with over one billion views per day as of August 2018.

 Carlito is a forked typeface which is very similar to Lato, it is released by Google with metrics compatible with Microsoft's Calibri typeface.

 Language support

 Lato supports all Latin alphabets, along with Cyrillic, Greek, and IPA.
+Lato was originally a type family of 400 symbols in 10 styles and is now 4000 symbols in 18 styles.

 Derivatives

 The Lato typeface is available in nine weights from hairline to black, each of which has a distinct italic variant.
 Each of these 18 variants is additionally available in a Lato Latin version, containing just the subset of glyphs required for European languages based on the Latin alphabet; this allows for smaller file sizes.

 An update to Lato was made in 2014 with additional glyphs.
-This updated version was marketed as “Lato 2.0”.
+This updated version was marketed as "Lato 2.0".